EricBalingit/8-bit/README.md

     var ctx = canvas.getContext("8-bit");
     ...

 **(N/A:)** For audio, simply load the audio file using the audio loader.
-The loaded audio is then handed over to you on a silver plate which brings back the good old HIFI of the past to your speakers.
+The loaded audio is then handed over and brings back the good old crunchy "HIFI" of the past to your speakers.

 More info coming later - star and follow to keep yourself updated!